dexX7/py-omniswaps/doc/uc-3_sign_transaction_stub.md

 ##### Success guarantee:

-  1. The system generated a modifiable and extendable transaction stub, spending the locked output
+  1. The system generated a modifiable and expandable transaction stub, spending the locked output
   2. The oracle will refuse to sign any further transactions, spending the locked output